$\mathbb Z Q$ type constructions in higher representation theory: Preliminary

-In \cite{g16}, we introduce $n$-translation quiver and $n$-translation algebra.
+The $n$-translation quiver and $n$-translation algebra are introduced in \cite{g16}.
 The bound quiver of a graded self-injective algebra of Loewy length $n+2$ is exactly the stable $n$-translation quiver with the $n$-translation $\tau$ induced by the Nakayama permutation.
 Here stable means that the $n$-translation $\tau$ is defined for all the vertices, which sends each vertex $i$ to the starting vertex $\tau i$ of a bound path of length $n+1$ ending at $i$.
 Stable $n$-translation quiver is called stable bound quiver of Loewy length $n+2$ in \cite{g12}.